Church Notices, Events and Activities

 Our Annual Pledge Drive

-We hope you are seriously considering a pledge to our 2026 Stewardship Drive.
+We hope you will make a pledge to our 2026 Stewardship Drive SOON.

 Thank you for your generosity.